Defining a Robust Directors and Officers Insurance Policy

 - Personal liability of directors and officers who are not indemnified by the corporation

 The definition of “loss” usually includes the cost of defense, which is included within the limit of liability.
-Most policies specifically exclude fines and penalties.
+Most Directors and Officers insurance policies specifically exclude fines and penalties.

 What Isn’t Covered: Common Exclusions